Toronto and York Radial Railway

 Died aged c.
 59

-The Toronto and York Radial Railway was a transit operator providing services to the suburbs of Toronto, Canada.
+The Toronto and York Radial Railway was a transit operator providing services to the suburbs of Toronto, Ontario, Canada.
 It was a subsidiary of the Toronto Railway Company.
 The company was created by merging four Toronto-area railway operations.
 The company was part of the empire of railway entrepreneurs Sir William Mackenzie and Donald Mann which included the Canadian Northern Railway and the parent Toronto Railway Company.DbPedia

 Commemorated on 1 plaque